Jeraldy/JeddyJs/README.md

  the counts.

 #### PART II: The redux way
- - You can find a finished version of the sample code for this part [HERE](here.com).
+ - You can find a finished version of the sample code for this part [HERE](here.com) and the demo  [HERE](here.com)
- - The demo for this can be found [HERE](here.com).
- Since the framework *for now* supports only a single instance of a StatefulWidget (The Main), therefore  this is the recommended way go with.
+ - Since the framework *for now* supports only a single instance of a StatefulWidget (The Main), therefore  this is the recommended way go with.
 [Redux](https://redux.js.org/) provides an easy way to manage state and therefore keeping our widgets neat.

 #### Step 1: Adding files and folders